El Pollo Loco (United States): Philippines

+As of January 2025, the Bistro Group had 11 El Pollo Loco branches in the Manila Metro area, all of which appear to be located in shopping malls.

 Charity partners

 The brand created Fire-Grilled Fundraisers, an initiative for nonprofit organizations to raise funds for their cause while dining at the restaurant.
 They also created El Pollo Loco Charities, a nonprofit 501(c) charity to provide meals to underprivileged families, in 2005.

 In 2019, the brand launched Pollo with Purpose, a company-wide food donation program, in partnership with Food Donation Connection.
 The program's stated goal was to donate 500,000 pounds of food annually.